Angry Birds Stella

-Angry Birds Stella, also known as Angry Birds Slingshot Stella, is a puzzle video game and the second spin-off from the Angry Birds series, developed by Rovio Entertainment.
+Angry Birds Stella, listed as Angry Birds Slingshot Stella, was a 2014 puzzle video game and the second spin-off from the Angry Birds series, developed by Rovio Entertainment.
 Announced on February 13, 2014, Rovio stated that the game would be accompanied by a toy-line with Telepods, and a television series.
-The game was released on September 4, 2014 and was discontinued on September 8, 2015 later on.
+The game was released on September 4, 2014 and was discontinued on September 8, 2015.

-This game is based on an Angry Birds character who was first introduced in the Angry Birds Seasons level set "Back to School", which was released in August 2012.
+This game is primarily based on an Angry Birds character who was first introduced in the Angry Birds Seasons level set "Back to School", which was released in August 2012.
 It begins with Stella leaving the rest of the Angry Birds flock and setting off to Golden Island to visit four other friends for vacation.
-However, Gale and an army of pigs steal Stella's map of Golden Island and her photo album, which leads Stella and her friends to embark on a journey to retrieve the pictures in the photo album and stop Gale's evil scheme.
+However, Gale and an army of pigs steal Stella's map of Golden Island and her photo album, which leads Stella and her friends to embark on a journey to stop Gale from stealing the golden items on the island and retrieve the pictures in the photo album.

 Gameplay

 Just as in the original game of the series, players use a slingshot to shoot an assortment of birds to nearby structures, with an intent to pop all the green pigs that can be either near, in, or on the structures.
-Players must also make use of each bird's unique abilities, activating them at strategic places and times while in flight to aid in defeating the pigs or destroying obstacles.
+Players must also make use of each bird's unique abilities, activating them while in flight to aid in defeating the pigs or destroying obstacles.

-The December 2014 update, New Pigs on the Block, added a storyline that features Stella and her friends in their treehouse looking for their house's missing items that were stolen by the pigs.
+The December 2014 update, "New Pigs on the Block", added a storyline that features Stella and her friends in their treehouse looking for their house's missing items that were stolen by the pigs.
 They must complete random levels to retrieve the items.

-Characters

-Stella: The main protagonist, a feisty galah who can parkour to shake things up.
-Playable from the start.

-Poppy: A young Lutino Cockatiel who can instantly drop down from mid-air, smashing obstacles along the way.
-Introduced in Level 12.